aaronparker/aaronparker.github.io/_posts/2007-03-11-tweakvi-encourages-users-to-turn-off-uac.md

 ---
 TweakVI is a tweaking and &#8220;optimisation&#8221; application from [Totalidea](http://www.totalidea.com/content/tweakvi/tweakvi-index.html) that is essentially a front end for a large number of registry settings that you can enable or disable to change the behaviour of features in Windows Vista.
 The application is mainly aimed at power users but I would assume that some slightly less power users would be interested in this application as well.

 What has struck me about this software is that during setup you are encouraged to disable UAC because it &#8220;might cause warning message to appear&#8221;.
-Here&#8217;s the screenshots from the installer:
+Here's the screenshots from the installer:

 <img border="0" src="http://stealthpuppy.com/wp-content/uploads/2007/03/1000.14.1100.TweakVISetup3.png" />

 <img border="0" src="http://stealthpuppy.com/wp-content/uploads/2007/03/1000.14.1101.TweakVISetup4.png" />

-Here&#8217;s a couple of quotes from their FAQ page site about [TweakVI and UAC](http://www.totalidea.com/content/tweakvi/tweakvi-faq.html#15):
+Here's a couple of quotes from their FAQ page site about [TweakVI and UAC](http://www.totalidea.com/content/tweakvi/tweakvi-faq.html#15):

-> **Dragging files into the File Shredder listbox in the 'File Tools&#8217; plugin does not work.
+> **Dragging files into the File Shredder listbox in the 'File Tools' plugin does not work.
 How can I fix that?**
 >
 > In order for the FileShredder feature to work, the Windows Vista User Account Control (UAC) must be disabled; otherwise communication between Windows Vista and the FileShredder via drag-and-drop is impossible.
 Please check your UAC settings (Control panel >>> User Account Settings).
 There you can disable UAC.
 >